Official-MoonDao/documentation/MoonDAO/docs/Legal/Overview Effect Flight/Overview Effect Flight Terms and Conditions.md

 - **Mechanism:** Contributors allocate (pledge or back) their $OVERVIEW tokens to one Candidate of their choosing.
 Votes are recorded on-chain and transparently verifiable.
 Contributors may change their vote up until the closing date.
 Voting does not use or burn $OVERVIEW tokens, which remain securely in the Contributor wallet.
 - **Visibility:** A public, real-time [leaderboard](https://moondao.com/overview-vote) displays rankings throughout the voting period.
 - **Advancement:** The 25 Citizens with the greatest amount of $OVERVIEW tokens pledged to their name advance to Round 2.
-- **Timeline:** Voting closes no later than 14 days after the fundraiser end date.
+- **Timeline:** Voting closes no later than 14 days after a carrier is secured.

 ### 7.2 Round 2: AI Evaluation